cswartzvi/hamilton/ui/sdk/README.md

 *tags*: these are optional are string key value paris.
 They allow you to filter and curate various DAG runs.

-Then run Hamilton as normal!
-Each DAG run will be tracked, and you'll have access to it in the Hamilton UI.
-After spinning up the Hamilton UI application, visit it to see your projects & DAGs.
+Then run Apache Hamilton as normal!
+Each DAG run will be tracked, and you'll have access to it in the Apache Hamilton UI.
+After spinning up the Apache Hamilton UI application, visit it to see your projects & DAGs.

 # License